Ferric Carboxymaltose in Heart Failure with Iron Deficiency (HEART-FID)

 Key Response

-The HEART-FID trial used a hierarchical composite primary endpoint analyzed via the Win Ratio.
-How does this statistical approach influence the interpretation of the results compared to a traditional time-to-first-event analysis?
+The HEART-FID trial used a hierarchical composite primary endpoint analyzed using the Finkelstein-Schoenfeld method.
+How does this statistical approach differ from a traditional time-to-first-event analysis, and why might it have been chosen for this specific heart failure trial?

 Key Response